AdobeDocs/adobeio-codelabs-custom-events/lessons/lesson2.md

 ```

 ### Register the Event Provider
-After select the right org, project and workspace, now we start to create registration
+After select the org, project and workspace, now we start to create registration
 ```bash
 aio event provider create
 ```